markjnkim/es_mod/01-html/content/step-2-header-footer.md

 > 3. Move into the newly created `css` folder and now let's create a file called `style.css`.
 Don't worry about putting anything inside of it just yet.

 Now that our file is created, we need to tell our HTML document to read any applicable styles that `style.css` may have for it.
 We can achieve this by placing `<link rel="stylesheet" href="./assets/css/style.css" />` in between the `head` tags in our HTML document.

+> PAUSE: What do you think `href="./assets/css/style.css` is telling our HTML document to do?

 What we just did was use the HTML tag `link` to tell our HTML document to go find a specific resource (file) and incorporate it into the document.
 It needs at least one attribute, `href`, which behaves similarly to how it works in `a` tags, but this one is serving a different purpose.
 This one is saying "find this file called `style.css` located in the `css` folder inside of the `assets` folder, read it, and incorporate any of its information into this HTML document".
 This is the first real instance we've provided a value to an `href` that points to another file in our directory, this is what's known as `relative pathing`, and it is a very important concept so make sure to read the block below.